strangeloopcanon/evolora/README.md

 ## How Learning Emerges (Core Hypothesis)

-We freeze the base model (Gemma‑270M) and let many tiny LoRA adapters (“organelles”) evolve on top of it.
+We freeze a small base model (Gemma‑270M or Qwen3‑0.6B) and let many tiny LoRA adapters (“organelles”) evolve on top of it.
 They earn energy by solving tasks and spend energy to run.
 Selection pressure (energy, pricing, curriculum) and telemetry (ROI, holdouts, probes) create a closed loop where useful behaviours persist and poor ones go extinct—without back‑prop through the base.

 What actually changes the model’s behaviour
 - Reward‑modulated LoRA updates: after each episode, the adapter nudges toward activations that produced higher reward‑on‑cost and away from costly failures.